Jefferson and the Early Diplomatic Corps

 Though Thomas Jefferson was always reluctant to reveal his religious beliefs in public, today believers and nonbelievers alike often cite his words.
 Starting April 1, an excerpt from a letter Jefferson wrote on the subject to his nephew will appear on Seattle bus advertisements.

-The Entrance Hall served as a reception area and waiting room for visitors and a museum of American natural history, western civilization, and American Indian cultures.
+The Hall served as a reception area and waiting room for visitors and a museum of American natural history, western civilization, and American Indian cultures.

 View Room Panorama